floss-uz/standards/text/0005-ai-policy.md

 [summary]: #summary

 This RFC explains the rules for using AI to FLOSS community members.
-RFC reflecting the use and contribution of AI tools in community conversations and AI-related issues during community member FLOSS activities.
+RFC reflects the use and contribution of AI tools in community conversations and AI-related issues for FLOSS community members in their activities.

 # Motivation